Aliases for LPL Gene

 GeneCards Summary for LPL Gene

 LPL (Lipoprotein Lipase) is a Protein Coding gene.
-Diseases associated with LPL include familial lipoprotein lipase deficiency and lipoprotein lipase deficiency.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include receptor binding and triglyceride lipase activity.
-An important paralog of this gene is PNLIPRP1.
+Diseases associated with LPL include Hyperlipoproteinemia, Type I and Hyperlipidemia, Familial Combined, 3.
+Among its related pathways are Lipoprotein metabolism and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and carboxylic ester hydrolase activity.
+An important paralog of this gene is LIPG.